-As at December 31, 2008, the Partnership had three long-term revolving credit facilities (or the Revolvers) available, which, as at such date, provided for borrowings of up to \$589.2 million, of which \$374.2 million was undrawn.
+As at December 31, 2009, the Partnership had three long-term revolving credit facilities available, which, as at such date, provided for borrowings of up to \$558.2 million, of which \$377.2 million was undrawn.
 Interest payments are based on LIBOR plus margins.
-The amount available under the revolving credit facilities reduces by \$31.0 million (2009), \$31.6 million (2010), \$32.2 million (2011), \$32.9 million (2012), \$33.7 million (2013) and \$427.8 million (thereafter).
+The amount available under the revolving credit facilities reduces by \$31.6 million (2010), \$32.2 million (2011), \$32.9 million (2012), \$33.7 million (2013), \$34.5 million (2014) and \$393.3 million (thereafter).
 All the revolving credit facilities may be used by the Partnership to fund general partnership purposes and to fund cash distributions.
-The Partnership is required to reduce all borrowings used to fund cash distributions to zero for a period of at least 15 consecutive days during any 12-month period.
+The Partnership is required to repay all borrowings used to fund cash distributions within 12 months of their being drawn, from a source other than further borrowings.
 The revolving credit facilities are collateralized by first-priority mortgages granted on seven of the Partnership's vessels, together with other related security, and include a guarantee from the Partnership or its subsidiaries of all outstanding amounts.

-The Partnership has a U.S. Dollar-denominated term loan outstanding, which, as at December 31, 2008, totaled \$421.5 million, of which \$253.3 million bears interest at a fixed rate of 5.39% and requires quarterly payments.
+The Partnership has a U.S. Dollar-denominated term loan outstanding, which, as at December 31, 2009, totaled \$396.6 million, of which \$228.4 million bears interest at a fixed rate of 5.39% and requires quarterly payments.
 The remaining \$168.2 million bears interest based on LIBOR plus a margin and will require bullet repayments of approximately \$56.0 million per vessel due at maturity in 2018 and 2019.
 The term loan is collateralized by first-priority mortgages on three vessels, together with certain other related security and certain guarantees from the Partnership.